GabServino/GabServino/README.md

 # 👋 About Me

+Hi!
 I'm **Gabriel Serviño**, a **Computer Science graduate** with a curious mindset and a passion for solving problems through data.
 I enjoy exploring datasets, asking questions, and turning raw information into meaningful insights that support better business decisions.

 I have hands-on experience in **data cleaning, SQL analysis, exploratory data analysis (EDA), and dashboard development** through personal data analytics projects and internship experience.